jgnewman96/park-hive/writing_content/about_me.md

 * [Year in Review 2018](#/post/2018_review)
 * [Building Models and the Scientific Method](#/post/model_building)

 I grew up in an apartment on the Upper West Side of New York.
 I then moved to Chicago for five years graduating from the University of Chicago and living on the north side for a year.
-I have been living in Oakland for roughly two years now.
-I embody the characteristics of both growing up a twin and will forever feel like the younger brother that I am to my six year older brother.
+I lived in Oakland for roughly three years before moving to Cambridge.
+I embody the characteristics of growing up a twin and will forever feel like the younger brother that I am to my six year older brother.

-Outside of work I spend a lot of my time playing and training for Ultimate Frisbee.
-I am an avid cook, mediocre meditator and a so-so journaler.
+Outside of work I spend a lot of time playing and training for Ultimate Frisbee.
+I am an avid cook, aspiring Ashtangi, mediocre meditator and a so-so journaler.

 ## Work Experience